"Until You Know Rose" 30"x30" Encaustic Portrait-Janet Amundson-Splidsboel

 This is an example of thinking a painting was done and then a few days later realizing I simply had to make changes to it.
 This is the final 30"x30" encaustic painting and now I accept it as completed.
 This is Rose, and the painting is still entitled, "Until You Know Rose."
 The melting wax under the propane torch makes facial features a special challenge. -Janet Amundson-Splidsboel

-paintings are based on drawings done in live model groups and most of them are of women.
-I am drawn to the aura of women of the Art Deco period but I am currently focused on painting the modern but still universal and timeless woman.
-I primarily paint in oils, and encaustic.
-Encaustic is painting with molten, pigmented beeswax.
-In my encaustic works I do not use photocopies; even details are painted with layers and lines of molten, pigmented beeswax.
+Currently I am focusing on floral, bird, and landscape encaustic painting.
+When I do paint the female figure I focus on painting the modern but still universal and timeless woman.
+I primarily paint in Encaustic, which is painting with molten, pigmented beeswax.
+In my encaustic works I do not use photocopies or mixed media; all details are painted with layers and lines of molten, pigmented beeswax.
 Contact me at firstname.lastname@example.org.